 A lot of people assume that you just buy a gallon of white paint for your trim.
 I will stick to my guns on this one.
 Pick your trim color!
 You will thank me later!
 There are many, many varieties of white and choosing a particular tone will do wonders for bringing out the best in your wall color.
-Since I was painting an entire upper floor, I had the pleasure of gathering all of my paint swatches and choosing Polar White to accent my wall colors.
-This particular white made my colors feel creamier and softer.
+Gather all of your home’s paint colors together, and choose the best trim color that matches all of them.

-If you purchase paint and mix it in BEHR paint base and then decide to buy another can in Valspar base, you will find that the colors do not exactly match.
+- Bases are not all the same – If you purchase BEHR paint and then decide to buy another can of the same color in Valspar, you will find that the colors do not exactly match.
 Each brand of base is not the exact shade of white and, thus, your paint will be tinted slightly differently.
-You would only truly run into a problem if you patched or changed brands while painting the same room.
-I have had the personal experience of overspending $30 because my Hubby and I bought different brands.

-Many paints today include primers in them.
+- Many paints today include primers in them.
 However, if you are painting walls for the first time or painting walls that have a lot of damage, it is still recommended that you prime them separately.
-For particularly intense colors such as a bright red, it is also recommended that you purchase a tinted primer.
-This will save you layers of extra painting and make the paint appropriately pop.
-If you’ve spackled your walls, priming is a must to prevent flashing.
-Unprimed spackle holds gloss better than drywall, causing a “shiny” spot on your wall.
+If you’ve filled holes in your walls with spackle, prime those spots to prevent flashing.

 This is one of my favorite tips for buying paint.
 Make a book in which to save your paint information.
 Save the paint swatch and, if applicable, ask the paint department for an extra bar code label that they put on the paint can.
 This bar code lists the exact recipe even if you switch stores.
 Secondly, write down the brand, series, and finish that you purchased the paint in.